yash9111/questdb.io/docs/connect/postgres.md

-This example uses the [pgx](https://github.com/jackc/pgx) driver and toolkit for postgres in Go.
+This example uses the [pgx](https://github.com/jackc/pgx) driver and toolkit for PostgreSQL in Go.
 More details on the use of this toolkit can be found on the [GitHub repository for pgx](https://github.com/jackc/pgx/wiki/Getting-started-with-pgx).

 ```go